github-linguist/linguist/README.md

 ### Using Emacs or Vim modelines

-Alternatively, you can use Vim or Emacs style modelines to set the language for a single file.
+If you do not want to use `.gitattributes` to override the syntax highlighting used on GitHub.com, you can use Vim or Emacs style modelines to set the language for a single file.
 Modelines can be placed anywhere within a file and are respected when determining how to syntax-highlight a file on GitHub.com

 ##### Vim
 ```